volkamerlab/Transformers4MPP_review/README.md

 python3 main.py
 ```
 The `main.py` file calls the corresponding functions from the `scripts` folder.
 These functions access their data
-from the `data`folder.
+from the `data` folder.
 The figures and tables will be saved to the locations as shown in the printed messages after
 excution.

+You can also check the `reproduce_figures.ipynb` file for visualising the figures directly.

 ## Supplementary info

-In table xx, we mention that some of the information are extracted from the provided code of the papers as the info was
+In table 6, we mention that some of the information are extracted from the provided code of the papers as the info was
 not stated in the original manuscript.
 The `permalink` for each of these values are provided at the
 `data/num_parameters/info_extracted_from_code.csv`file.